carfirst125/porforlio_2526/02_ml_sagemaker/README.md

 - When pipeline runs, each processing step is run in its separate container.
 - SageMaker Pipelines does not introspect or modify the processing script; it only orchestrates container execution and data movement.

+After Pipeline completed, training model is stored in your indicated path.
+For debug, openning Cloud Watch and check the log for error information.